mathiasrw/rexreplace/README.md

 ```

 ### Future ideas
+- Support node 0.12+
+- Test-run a with info outputted about what will happen (sets -v and does not change anything)
+- Let search and replace be withing the names of the files (ask for overwrite. -Y = no questions)
+- Let search and replace be within the path of the files (ask for overwrite. -Y = no questions)
 - Piped data while no globs = this is content to be searched (will always output) (when no -rp flags)
 - Piped data while having 1 globs = output is to be stored in this file (when no -rpo flags)
 - Piped data while having 2+ globs = error (when no -rpg flags)